Skip to main content

 Delayed Liquidation Gates are deployed via the DelayedLiquidationGateFactory using CREATE2 for deterministic addresses.

-• LIQUIDATION_PERIOD must be at least PRIORITY_PERIOD + MIN_PERIOD, guaranteeing at least one minute of open-liquidation time after any priority window.
+• LIQUIDATION_PERIOD must be within [PRIORITY_PERIOD + 60 seconds, 72 hours][PRIORITY_PERIOD + MIN_PERIOD, MAX_PERIOD].
+There is no flat 60-second floor; the lower bound tracks PRIORITY_PERIOD, guaranteeing at least one minute of open-liquidation time after any priority window.